 Much of Nerve readily slots into the teen thriller – it is not quite a horror film until the later sections where Emma Roberts and Dave Franco (James’s younger brother) find themselves pursued and placed into a deathgame challenge.
 (The film can be considered nominally science-fictional in the sense that the date we read on screen is 2017, a year in the future from when the film was released).

 If anything, Nerve plays out like an online version of 13 Sins (2014).
-The teen thriller/horror film has a bad reputation as usually something bland and vapid, playing to romance and/or good-looking leads.
+The teen thriller/horror film has a bad reputation as usually something bland and vapid that makes an easy pitch to romance and/or good-looking leads.
 In this regard, Nerve is better made than most.
 Joost and Schulman launch into it with an incredibly vibrant visual scheme where the entire city bursts with lit-up colour like a Day Glo world.
 The reasonably engaging plot does start to fall down by the end, which is dependent on a vast deus ex machina magical hackathon and one of the bad guys of the piece doing an abrupt about face to reveal he has been a good guy all along.